 In wound healing, PDGF is secreted by platelets as they clot blood vessels.
 This stimulates directed migration of fibroblasts from connective tissue to the wound, where they secrete, remodel, and contract the extracellular matrix, rebuilding the tissue.
 Animal cells detect chemical gradients by spatial sensing, in which a cell can differentiate signaling at its front from its rear.
 We have demonstrated that PDGF gradients stimulate asymmetric production of specific lipid second messengers in the cell membrane, which apparently act as a cellular compass to signal migration in the appropriate direction.

 We use total internal reflection fluorescence microscopy (TIRFM) to quantitatively image the production, lateral diffusion, and turnover of these membrane lipids in individual, living cells in real time and at ~100 nm resolution.
 This technique is used in conjunction with reaction-diffusion models that allow us to parse out these concurrent molecular processes under uniform and gradient stimulation with PDGF.
 We are currently extending this approach to stimulation with both soluble and surface-immobilized factors, to examine the relationships among intracellular signaling, cell-substratum adhesion, and the speed and orientation of cell migration.
 A quantitative understanding of spatial sensing will pave the way for novel wound healing therapies, with controlled delivery of PDGF and signal transduction-modifying agents to optimize the migration and proliferation of effector cells.

-Focus Areas - Biomedical and Biochemical Engineering.
-Signal Transduction Networks.
-Mammalian Cell Engineering.
+Research Focus Areas – Biomedical and Biochemical Engineering, Signal Transduction Networks, Mammalian Cell Engineering.